 need some, email

 me with a description of your load and I'll send you the parts for FREE with a donation to the Sunrise EV2 Project.
-Thanks for reading this far! :-)
+Oh, and thanks for reading this far! :-)

 No matter what kind of batteries you use, they will perform a lot worse when cold (just like people)!
 If you install about an inch of styrafoam insulation around your batteries, their own waste heat from daily driving and charging is usually enough to keep them warm.
 I put my batteries in such a box, with a removable lid.
 Leave the lid off in the summer, and put it on in the winter.
 A batt of fiberglass insulation is handy for insulating the lid, as it is nonconductive, won't trap vent gases, and molds itself around the terminals and wiring.

 You'll need battery heaters if you don't drive every day, and live in a climate with weather below freezing.
 With 1" of insulation, you only need about 20-40 watts per square foot of battery area.
 With less insulation, more heat is needed.
 A typical battery heating blanket is shown at right.
 They come in various lengths and wattages, and sell in auto parts stores for $20-$60.
 It's a plastic bag, with about 1/4" of insulation inside and a long piece of nichrome resistance wire.
 The wire is attached to a thin sheet of aluminum foil, to hold it in position and (in theory) spread out the heat.
 The foil is connected to the AC line cord's ground wire in case something shorts.

 You can use these as-is, but I've found they are a little too crude to work dependably.
 There is no thermostat, so the battery temperature is uncontrolled.
 There is no fuse, so if it gets wet or pinched it can even start a fire!
 And, it's not all that well protected from moisture or battery acid.
 For reliable operation, it is better to repackage them, and add a fuse and thermostat.